- What is the Amazon Rewards Text Scam?

 You may think you would never fall for this type of scam.
 But don't be too sure.
 Scammers are always trying new things to trick their victims into a false sense of security.
 Many have been doing this for a while and know what works and what doesn’t.

-You should always follow best practices when receiving unsolicited text messages from Amazon and proceed with caution.
+You should always follow best practices when you receive a text message from Amazon and proceed with caution.

 Amazon does not send text messages to notify you of information or changes in your account.
 Instead, you will receive an email.
 You will only receive shipment text alerts if you've signed up for them.